DengPingFan/PraNet/README.md

 ### 3.2 Evaluating your trained model:

-One-key evaluation is written in MATLAB code (revised from [link](https://github.com/DengPingFan/CODToolbox)), please follow this the instructions in `main.m` and just run it to generate the evaluation results in.
+One-key evaluation is written in MATLAB code (revised from [link](https://github.com/DengPingFan/CODToolbox)), please follow this the instructions in `./eval/main.m` and just run it to generate the evaluation results in.

-pre-computed map can be found in [download link]().
+> pre-computed map can be found in [download link]().

 ## 4. Citation

 Please cite our paper if you find the work useful:

-	@article{
-	To be continued ...
+    @article{fan2020pra,
+    title={PraNet: Parallel Reverse Attention Network for Polyp Segmentation}, author={Fan, Deng-Ping and Ji, Ge-Peng and Zhou, Tao and Chen, Geng and Fu, Huazhu and Shen, Jianbing and Shao, Ling}, journal={MICCAI},
+    year={2020}
     }

 ## 5. TODO LIST